GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    - a.
 The enemy has always tried to put doubts in what God says.

      He asked Eve, “Did God really say?”
 (Gn.
-3:1); the devil began the second temptation of Jesus with this line: “If you are the Son of God . . .”
-(Matt.
+3:1); the devil began the second temptation of Jesus with this line: “If you are the Son of God…” (Matt.
 4:6).

    - b.
 He continues to put doubts in the minds of believers, particularly those who are new to the Christian faith and those who carry a lot of hurts from the past: